shreve/shreve.io/_posts/2017-08-17-a-gentle-introduction-to-docker-and-kubernetes.md

 title: A Gentle Introduction to Docker and Kubernetes
 date: 2017-08-17
 tags: devops beginners-guide
+description: Get introduced to the concepts at play in the Kubernetes ecosystem to begin your journey to devops bliss
 ---

 I've spent many years doing manual developer operations work.